allain/mrpo/README.md

 ```

 Things to note:
-1. package.json does not require dependencies or devDependencies the builder infers them based on static analysis of the source code.
+1. mrpo.json does not declare dependencies or devDependencies.
+The builder infers them based on static analysis of the source code, but that's up to the builder. the mrpo config depends on the builder being used.
+2. The actual type specification can be anything, I'm using npm modules, but they could just as easily be docker images, so in principle the mrpo could be used to build go aswell.

 ## Monorepos